GENI-NSF/geni-portal/INSTALL-centos.md

                --exclude '#*#' --exclude '.#*' ../shib $PORTAL_HOST:
 ```

 # 3a.
-Edit shibbolet attribute-map.xml
+Edit shibboleth attribute-map.xml
 Edit /etc/shibboleth/attribute-map.xml and uncomment the block of <Attribute> entries
 below the "<!-- Examples of LDAP-based attributes, uncomment to use these ... -->